Mustafa Yılmaz: Chess career

 After the World Cup, Yilmaz had a surge in rating after strong showings at the European Club Cup and the FIDE Grand Swiss 2023.
 In the former, he scored 5,5/7 beating Vallejo Pons and only losing against Armenian GM Haik Martirosyan, while in the latter he scored 6,5/11, losing only in the first round against 2750-rated Richard Rapport and beating notable opponents such as Martirosyan and Harikrishna, mustering an overall TPR of 2753.

 He, then, took part in the European Team Chess Championship playing on board 1 for Turkey, scoring 4,5/8 as Turkey finished in 22nd place.

+He, again, took part in the Chess World Cup 2025, where, as the 97th seed, he beat 161st and 32nd seeds Aldiyar Ansat and Bu Xiangzhi 1.5-0.5 and 2.5-1.5 in the first and second rounds, before losing to 33rd seed Shant Sargsyan 0.5-1.5 in the third round.